No1d3d/My_Personal_Portfolio/README.md

 programming school or wrote for research and educational purposes.

 Hello!
 My name is Nikita Pereverzin.
 I am a student of SBER 21 Programming School in Moscow.
 I have four years of experience in C, C++ and Python programming languages.
+I also know how to work with PostgreSQL, QT and MSVS.

 Throughout my study, I have finished several courses, such as C++ software development course (SKILLBOX and Stepik educational platforms), Python development course (Stepik) and I am currently deeply studying C++